 How do I know if Fresno State received my scholarship check?

-The Office of Financial Aid and Scholarships will notify students via email when a scholarship check is received.
 All private scholarship funds received will be posted on your financial aid award screen.
 The disbursement process for issuing private scholarship funds is identical to the process for disbursing Fresno State scholarships.

 How do I qualify for a fee deferment?